licky-licky/toji-no-miko-translations/docs/md/docs/5-1_Kashuu_Kiyomitsu.md

 **Mihono:** It'd be nice if I didn't see that dream this time though...
 **Mihono:** ...Huh?
 The glass cracked?
 **Mihono:** Ah...\!
-**Mihono:** This is... just like when I'm using Kiyomitsu's power...\!?
+**Mihono:** This is... just like when I'm using Kiyomitsu's power...\!\?
 But, why...?
 I don't even have my okatana with me...\!
 **Mihono:** Calm down...
 Get it under control\!\!
 **Mihono:** [Pant pant pant]...\!
 **Mihono:** What's happening to me...?
-Why did Kiyomitsu's power come bursting out on its own\!?
+Why did Kiyomitsu's power come bursting out on its own\!\?

 ## 8: The Reason I Can't Sleep (1)
 **Mihono:** ...